 The first step in determining the best shipping method for your freight is learning the difference between an LTL carrier and a 3PL.
-In this post we will explore the Less Than Truckload (LTL) carrier, the third-party logistics (3PL) provider, and the distinctions between the two.
+This post will explore the Less Than Truckload (LTL) carrier, the third-party logistics (3PL) provider, and the distinctions between the two.

 Moving goods by truck offers far greater flexibility than shipping by other modes of transportation with more fixed scheduling, such as rail.
 An LTL carrier offers space to a variety of customers whose shipments don’t need a full trailer, resulting in a truck carrying a mixture of palleted goods.
-Carrier specializations include time sensitive delivery services, protection for refrigerated or frozen goods, residential services, and more.
+Carrier specializations include time-sensitive delivery services, refrigerated or frozen goods protection, residential services, and more.

-In the Untied States alone, there are over 45,000 freight carriers moving goods every day.
+In the United States alone, over 45,000 freight carriers move goods daily.
 Some businesses choose to work exclusively with one or more carriers directly.
-Each time they want to book and LTL shipment, they’ll contact that carrier and get a rate for the shipment.
+Each time they want to book an LTL shipment, they’ll contact that carrier and get a rate for the shipment.

-A third-party logistics company typically offers multiple transportation logistics services to end users (shippers) including: LTL, FTL, Partial Truckload, and warehousing.
-Many businesses prefer working with a 3PL (like Amware) because a 3PL will offer shipping customers price quotes from all of the major carriers rather just one or two.
+A third-party logistics company typically offers multiple transportation logistics services to end users (shippers), including LTL, FTL, Partial Truckload, and warehousing.
+Many businesses prefer working with a 3PL (like Amware) because a 3PL will offer shipping customers price quotes from all major carriers rather than just one or two.

 Obtaining shipping quotes and researching shipping cost history with each carrier individually can be a daunting and time-consuming task.
-Additionally, shippers who choose to deal with one or two carriers directly may or may not be receiving favorable rates on their LTL shipments.
-Amware empowers its shipping customers by offering use of their proprietary transportation management system – Amrate.
-The Amrate platform identifies the lowest cost carrier for your freight shipments and provides everything from shipment tracking and tracing, freight bill audit and payment, and customized reports to real-time carrier management and claims resolution.
+Additionally, shippers who choose to deal with one or two carriers directly may or may not receive favorable rates on their LTL shipments.
+Amware empowers its shipping customers by offering the use of its proprietary transportation management system – Amrate.
+The Amrate platform identifies the lowest-cost carrier for your freight shipments.
+It provides everything from shipment tracking and tracing, freight bill audit and payment, and customized reports to real-time carrier management and claims resolution.
 Additionally, Amrate consolidates all of your freight quotes.

-To request a free trial of our newly updated Amrate 7.0, click below and start saving time and money on your LTL shipments today.
+To request a free trial of Amrate 7.0, click below and start saving time and money on your LTL shipments today.